AI Agent MCP

 Yes, when the connection has mcp:write and the user has editor or admin access.
 MCP can create draft content and schedule an existing item for a specific timestamp.
 Drafts and scheduled posts appear in the Composer and Calendar.

-Can MCP publish posts?
+Can MCP Publish Posts?

 Yes, but only through the high-risk publish_now tool.
 The connection must include mcp:dangerous, the user must have editor or admin access, and the call must include exact confirmation text such as publish_now:<contentId> unless a server-side dangerous auto-confirm policy has explicitly allowed that action.

-Does MCP work with the Inbox?
+Does MCP Work With The Inbox?

 No. The Inbox is a separate community-management surface and is intentionally outside the MCP posting surface.
 Agents do not read or act on inbox threads through MCP.
 Use the Maeve app, the REST API, or the CLI for Social Inbox work.